amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

     * If ~C, then ~B = Threat
     * If ~B is too burdensome, then exceeds spending power
   * In this case, ~C is the right.
 Gov cannot compel C because *Printz* says cannot commandeer
-  * Berman: issue not with too much pressure, but wrong to withhold the benefit without legitimate reason
+  * Berman: Issue not with too much pressure, but wrong to withhold the benefit without legitimate reason

 ---